 In this ever-expanding application universe, researchers at Rice University have found a method for manipulating MoS2 so that it could serve both as an improved catalyst for fuel cells and as the electrodes of supercapacitors.

 In research published in the journal Advanced Materials, the Rice team, led by James Tour, developed a simple method for producing flexible films made from MoS2 that orients the material on its sides.
-In other words, they made the material in such a way that the maxiumum amount of its edges are exposed.
+In other words, have made the material in such a way so that the maxiumum amount of its edges are exposed.

 The researchers showed that when oriented in this manner, the MoS2 can serve as an effective catalyst in the hydrogen evolution reaction (HER), a process used in fuel cells to pull hydrogen from water.

 “So much of chemistry occurs at the edges of materials,” said Tour in a press release.
 “A two-dimensional material is like a sheet of paper: a large plane with very little edge.
 But our material is highly porous.
 What we see in the images are short, 5- to 6-nanometer planes and a lot of edge, as though the material had bore holes drilled all the way through.”

 Tour added: “Its performance as a HER generator is as good as any molybdenum disulfide structure that has ever been seen, and it’s really easy to make.”

 Other research has attempted to take advantage of MoS2 as a catalyst for fuel cells by standing them up on their sides.
 The Rice team took a different approach.
 First, they grew a porous molybdenum oxide film onto a molybdenum substrate through room-temperature anodization, an electrochemical process for thickening metal parts by adding a natural oxide layer.